 Polycystic Ovarian Syndrome (PCOS) affects 4 to 12 % of women in their reproductive age.
-This is a health condition that has a major impact on the patient’s hormone levels, ovulation and periods.
-Due to changes in hormones, the woman may start developing changes in hair growth patterns, and may even have hair growth on her chin, upper lip, upper abdomen, chest and back areas.
+This is a health condition that has a major impact on the patient’s hormone levels, ovulation, and periods.
+Due to changes in hormones, the woman may start developing changes in hair growth patterns, and may even have hair growth on her chin, upper lip, upper abdomen, chest, and back areas.
 Women suffering from this condition may also develop acne, even if they have passed their adolescence.
 So, you should become alert if you have started developing any of these symptoms in your adulthood.
-Although exact factors that contribute to development of PCOS are still unknown, excess insulin in your body may increase your chances.
+Although exact factors that contribute to the development of PCOS are still unknown, excess insulin in your body may increase your chances.

-Understand that PCOS is a hormonal disorder which can cause serious health and cosmetic problems.
-You may develop unwanted hair growth, acne, skin darkening and even balding due to this worrisome condition.
+Understand that PCOS is a hormonal disorder that can cause serious health and cosmetic problems.
+You may develop unwanted hair growth, acne, skin darkening, and even balding due to this worrisome condition.
 PCOS is caused due to dramatic shifts in your hormonal levels, due to which you develop more male hormones, and thus your skin and hair tend to become like them.
 So, if you have missed periods, very heavy periods, voice tone deepening, increase in face and body hair, underarm skin becoming very dark, thinning of head hair, acne, or thicker skin with rough texture, there are chances you have PCOS.

 Now that you suspect you have PCOS, how do you go about getting it treated?
 Treatment should be planned as per the woman’s reproductive interests, specific goals, and symptoms developed.
 Depending on the severity of the condition, PCOS can be treated with medical means or through mechanical means.
 Medical process includes blocking or decreasing the hormone action, and mechanical processes include shaving and other such methods.

-Decreasing production of testosterone by giving oral contraceptives to the patient, improving their insulin sensitivity, and lowering weight
+Decreasing the production of testosterone by giving oral contraceptives to the patient, improving their insulin sensitivity, and lowering weight

 Decreasing action of testosterone by giving anti-androgens to the patient, sometimes in combination with oral contraceptives